Last modified: July 31, 2020

 /etc/hosts.allowfile — The Host Access Control feature (WHM >> Home >> Security Center >> Host Access Control).

 - CSF — Any installed ConfigServer Security & Firewall software.

-For more information about firewall configuration, read our How to Configure Your Firewall for cPanel Services documentation.
+For more information about firewall configuration, read our How to Configure Your Firewall for cPanel & WHM Services documentation.

 You can view cPanel Technical Support’s IP addresses below:

 Complete your ticket